nwsw/nwcplugin-api/api/nwc.ntnidx.md

 <a name="userType"></a>
 **{ntnidx}:userType**(), Returns 'UserObjType'

 This method returns the type of the current User object.
-If the item is not a User item, then Nil is returned.
+If the item is not a User item, then `nil` is returned.

 ---------------------------------
 <a name="userProp"></a>
 **{ntnidx}:userProp**('PropertyLabel'), Returns 'PropertyValue'

-This returns the string value for any property that exists in the current user object, or Nil if this is not a User object.
+This returns the string value for any property that exists in the current User object, or `nil` if this is not a User object.

 ---------------------------------